MicrosoftDocs/azure-devops-docs/docs/work/productivity/work-item-template.md

 <a id="manage"> </a>
 ## Manage work item templates

-For Team Services and TFS 2017 and later versions, you can view the list of templates defined for each work item type, and also add, edit, copy, delete, and copy the link of a template.
+For VSTS and TFS 2017 and later versions, you can view the list of templates defined for each work item type, and also add, edit, copy, delete, and copy the link of a template.
 All templates are defined and managed for a team.

 [!INCLUDE [temp](../_shared/learn-about-new-nav-experience.md)]